IMPLEMENTING TOUCH SENSORS

 TOPICS IN THIS SOLUTION

 Capacitive touch sensor switches and controls offer several advantages over the mechanical switches traditionally used in electronic products.
 For one thing, touch sensors are implemented directly into the copper on a PCB.
 There are no moving parts that can malfunction or wear out over time.
-Touch sensors are also meant to function through a variety of coverings, including plastic, glass, plexiglass, solder mask, cardboard, and wood, as well as many other materials.
+Capacitive touch sensors are also meant to function through a variety of coverings, including plastic, glass, plexiglass, solder mask, cardboard, and wood, as well as many other materials.
 Their surface covering makes them resistant to substances which could be damaging to a manual switch, such as water, moisture, dust, dirt, grime, harsh chemicals, and cleaning agents.

-Examples of practical touch sensor applications can be found in everything from home appliances and consumer electronics to industrial controls and marine equipment, to mobile devices and PCs and peripherals, to medical devices, and many others.
+Examples of practical capacitive touch sensor applications can be found in everything from home appliances and consumer electronics to industrial controls and marine equipment, to mobile devices and PCs and peripherals, to medical devices, and many others.

 There are two different types of capacitive sensing.
 They are referred to as Self-Capacitance Sensing and Mutual-Capacitance Sensing.